ych2tj/LanguageModel/README.md

 # Language Model
 This is for learning of the architecture of transformer and training of Languate Model.
 The transformer is the Large Language Model's core architecture.
 The English letters are encoded for inputs.
 The outputs are decoded to show the predictions the English sentences.
-The leaning is based on the [tutorial video](https://www.youtube.com/watch?v=UU1WVnMk4E8&t=17196s).
+The GPT model understanding is based on the [tutorial video](https://www.youtube.com/watch?v=UU1WVnMk4E8&t=17196s).
+The FastAPI operation is based on the [API ML tutorial video](https://www.youtube.com/watch?v=EUWLdW_i0EQ&t=359s)

 # The architecture of the transformer
 The multi-head attention: